patrickfatrick/marky-marked/README.md

 ## License

-Marky Mark is freely distributable under the terms of the [MIT license](./LICENSE).
+Marky Marked is freely distributable under the terms of the [MIT license](./LICENSE).

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: LICENSE

-_Each Marky Mark release is linted with ESLint and tested with Mocha Chai._
+_Each Marky Marked release is linted with ESLint and tested with Mocha Chai._